German genealogy materials in the Reference Collection of the Virginia Room of the Fairfax County Public Library system.

 Hansen, K. M., Ancestry.com Inc., 1999

 This work is represented as being appropriate for researchers who have no previous experience with German records.
-Tools are provided to make the user comfortable working with the foreign language records.
+Tools are provided to make the user comfortable working with foreign language records.
 Also, the book explains the locations of records after the shifting of national and regional boundaries, and how each record repository can be contacted.

 Encyclopedia of German-American Genealogical Research VREF 929.343 SMIT